The first document containing the oldest reference to 'Chianti', meaning the wine produced in the area, is dated 1398.

 In the XVI century this wine was loved and drunk also by Popes.
 Around the year 1536, Pope Paolo III was adviced by Sante Lancerio, an historian and geographer, as well as his personal bottle-holders, to purchase it for his cellars.

-It was in 1716 when the Grand Duke of Tuscany, Cosimo III, set the boundaries of the area of production of the Chianti wine, that is an area closed between the cities of Florence and Siena.
-At that time, Chianti wine was already very successful.
+On 1716, then, the Grand Duke of Tuscany, Cosimo III, set the boundaries of the area of production of the Chianti wine, that is an area closed between the cities of Florence and Siena.
+At that time, the Chianti wine was already very successful.

-In 1932, the suffix "Classico" was added to "Chianti" in order to discern the Chianti produced in the above mentioned area of origin from all the other wines called "Chianti" but not produced in this territory.
+On 1932, the suffix "Classico" was added to the word "Chianti" in order to discern the Chianti wine, produced in the above mentioned area of origin, from all the other wines called "Chianti" but not produced in this territory.

-In 1984, the Chianti Classico obtained the D.O.C.G.
-(Denomination of Controlled and Guaranteed Origin), that is the highest acknowledgment in Italy for quality wines.
+On 1984, the Chianti Classico obtained the D.O.C.G.
+(Denomination of Controlled and Guaranteed Origin) certification, that is the highest acknowledgment in Italy for high quality wines.

-In 2016 was celebrated the 300th anniversary from Cosimo III’s promulgation; the same year was submitted a nomination proposal for the Chianti Classico territory to be considered for inclusion in UNESCO’s World Heritage List.
+On 2016 it was celebrated the 300th anniversary from Cosimo III’s promulgation about the Chianti borders; the same year it was submitted a nomination proposal for the Chianti Classico territory to be considered for inclusion in the UNESCO’s World Heritage List.

-Chianti Classico’s bottles have always been distinguished by a brand picturing the image of a Black Rooster, that is an historical symbol of the "Ancient Military Chianti Legion" dating back to Medieval times.
-A depiction of this ancient symbol by the painter Giorgio Vasari can be found on the ceiling of the "Salone dei Cinquecento" in Palazzo Vecchio in Florence.
+Chianti Classico’s bottles have always been distinguished by a logo picturing the image of a Black Rooster, that is an historical symbol of the "Ancient Military Chianti Legion" dating back to the Medieval times.
+A depiction of this ancient symbol by the painter Giorgio Vasari can also be found on the ceiling of the "Salone dei Cinquecento" in Palazzo Vecchio in Florence.

-The history of this symbol also includes a singular legend set in Medieval times that is explaining how the geographical boundaries of the Chianti territory were decided.
+The history of this symbol also includes a singular legend set in the Medieval times, which is explaining how the geographical boundaries of the Chianti territory were decided.
 And the protagonist of this story is indeed a black rooster.

-It was agreed that a knight on horseback would have to depart at sunrise from each city and then the boundary belonging to each city would be set at their meeting point.
+It was agreed that a knight on horseback would have to depart at sunrise from each city and then the boundary belonging to each city would be set at the knights' meeting point.

 It was agreed to leave at dawn and the signal for departure would be the song of a rooster.

-Therefore, for the success of the mission, was decisive the choice of the rooster, rather than the rider or the horse.
+Therefore, for the success of the mission, it was decisive the rooster chosen, rather than the rider or the horse.

-Siena chose a white rooster, while Florence opted for a black one, which they kept closed in a small and dark chicken coop for many days.
+Siena chose a white rooster, while Florence opted for a black one, which the Florentine people kept closed in a small and dark chicken coop for many days, feeding it poorly.

 So, on the day of the challenge, as soon as the Florentine people opened the chicken coop, the black rooster began to sing madly, even if the sunrise was still far away.

 Its singing allowed the knight of Florence to start with hours of advantage over his opponent, who instead had to wait for the first lights of the day to start his own race at the white rooster's song.
-In the end, the knight from Siena rode for 12 kilometers only before meeting the knight from Florence: they met in the small village of Fonterutoli.
+In the end, the knight from Siena rode for about 18 kilometers only before meeting the knight from Florence: they met in the small village of Fonterutoli.

-It was thus that practically the entire Chianti region passed under the rule of Florence: thanks to a black rooster!
+It was thus that almost the entire Chianti region passed under the rule of Florence: thanks to a black rooster!